Species-led visitor moments

 Zoo route zones

-A lantern festival for zoos should match the way families move through the venue after dark.
-The route can combine realistic animal lanterns, playful character scenes, water zones, botanical paths, and educational photo points.
+A zoo lantern festival should match the way families move through the venue after dark.
+The route can combine realistic animal lanterns, outdoor animal lanterns, fish lantern zones, sea animal display areas, playful character scenes, water zones, botanical paths, and educational photo points.

 Use recognizable animal scenes, glowing plants, and route-scale planning to show how each area supports family photos, walking rhythm, and ticketed night-event value.